What is DevOps?

 DevOps Automation Tools:

 Docker a Linux-based open-source platform.
-Docker is a suite of DevOps tools that creates containerized environments for apps, making them more portable, secure, and reducing conflicts while testing.
+Docker is a suite of DevOps automation tools that creates containerized environments for apps, making them more portable, secure, and reducing conflicts while testing.
 Docker enables DevOps to build and run applications quickly and efficiently.
 Apps within Docker are OS- and platform-independent.
 Through the Docker Engine, the containers can be accessed and then execute applications within a remote environment.
 Organizations looking to reduce infrastructure costs look to Docker.

-K8s is a container orchestration platform, and it’s widely popular amongst DevOps teams.
+K8s is a container orchestration and automation platform, and it’s widely popular amongst DevOps teams.
 It manages containers at a large scale, and works well with Docker.
 Kubernetes automates the management of hundreds of containers, and can be used to deploy containerized apps to a cluster rather than individual machines by automating the distribution and scheduling across a cluster.

 Raygun is an APM (application performance monitoring) tool, and it’s top of the class, providing excellent monitoring and crash reporting.
 Raygun helps DevOps to identify performance issues by linking back to the problematic line of the function, API call, or source code.